London: Media and technology

 Media companies are concentrated in London, and the media distribution industry is London's second most competitive sector.
-The BBC is a significant employer, while other broadcasters also have headquarters around the city.
-Many national newspapers are edited in London; the term Fleet Street (where most national newspapers operated) remains a metonym for the British national press.
-London is a major retail centre and in 2010 had the highest non-food retail sales of any city in the world, with a total spend of around £64.2 billion.
-The Port of London is the second largest in the UK, handling 45 million tonnes of cargo each year.
+The BBC, the world's oldest national broadcaster, is a significant employer, while other broadcasters, including ITV, Channel 4, Channel 5 and Sky, also have headquarters around the city.
+Many national newspapers, including The Times, founded in 1785, are edited in London; the term Fleet Street (where most national newspapers operated) remains a metonym for the British national press.
+The communications company WPP plc is the world's largest advertising agency.

-A growing number of technology companies are based in London, notably in East London Tech City, also known as Silicon Roundabout.
+A large number of technology companies are based in London, notably in East London Tech City, also known as Silicon Roundabout.
 In 2014 the city was among the first to receive a geoTLD.
 In February 2014 London was ranked as the European City of the Future in the 2014/15 list by fDi Intelligence.
-Computer science pioneer Alan Turing hails from Maida Vale, west London.
-A museum in Bletchley Park, where Turing was based during World War II, is in Bletchley, 40 mi north of central London, as is The National Museum of Computing.
+A museum in Bletchley Park, where Alan Turing was based during the Second World War, is in Bletchley, 40 mi north of central London, as is The National Museum of Computing.

 The gas and electricity distribution networks that manage and operate the towers, cables and pressure systems that deliver energy to consumers across the city are managed by National Grid plc, SGN and UK Power Networks.

 Tourism

-London is one of the leading tourist destinations in the world and in 2015 was ranked as the most visited city in the world with over 65 million visits.
+London is one of the leading tourist destinations in the world.
 It is also the top city in the world by visitor cross-border spending, estimated at US$20.23 billion in 2015.
 Tourism is one of London's prime industries, employing 700,000 full-time workers in 2016, and contributes £36 billion a year to the economy.
 The city accounts for 54% of all inbound visitor spending in the UK.
-London was the world top city destination as ranked by TripAdvisor users.